How much does vet school cost?

 Factors that contribute to vet school costs

-Another factor to keep in mind is whether you choose to pay vet school tuition at a public school or a private institution of higher education.
-Generally speaking, you’ll pay much higher vet school costs to pursue your degree at a private institution like Cornell University or Tufts University than you will if you choose a public college or university.
+- Public or private institution.
+Generally speaking, you’ll pay much higher vet school costs to pursue your degree at a private institution like Cornell University or Tufts University than if you choose a public college or university.

 How to pay for vet school

-When looking for ways to pay to vet school, it’s typically best to start with scholarships and grants — money that does not need to be repaid at the end of your education.
-Many schools offer scholarships directly to students, so you may start by reaching out to your prospective school to ask about opportunities.
+When looking for ways to pay for vet school, start with scholarships and grants — money that does not need to be repaid at the end of your education.
+Many schools offer scholarships directly to students, so reach out to your prospective school to ask about opportunities.
 The American Veterinary Medical Foundation (AVMF) lists many of these scholarships from AVMF-accredited schools on its website.

-Scholarships and grants are also available through private organizations; you can browse for relevant scholarships using scholarship search engines.
+Scholarships and grants are available through private organizations, which you can browse using scholarship search engines.

-After applying for scholarships and grants, you may have to turn to federal student loans and private student loans to cover vet school costs.
-You should start by applying for federal student loans, since they offer unique benefits, but private student loans are often used to fill in the gaps.
+After applying for scholarships and grants, you may have to turn to federal and private student loans to cover vet school costs.
+You should start by applying for federal student loans since they offer unique benefits.
+Since there is a cap on how much you can borrow, private student loans are often used to fill in the gaps.

 Once you’ve graduated, you may be able to pursue loan repayment programs, such as Public Service Loan Forgiveness, the Army Active Duty Health Professions Loan Repayment Program (ADHPLRP), the Veterinary Medicine Loan Repayment Program (VMLRP) from the U.S. Department of Agriculture and the National Institutes of Health (NIH) Loan Repayment Program.